Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the

 \subsection{Lensing fundamentals}

-We consider an infinitely thin mass distribution at redshift $\zl$ through which we observe distant sources at redshift $\zs$.
+We consider an infinitely thin mass distribution at redshift, $\zl$, {and distant sources at redshift $\zs>\zl$}.
 The true and unmeasurable positions of the sources on the celestial sphere are $\vbeta$ and the observed positions are $\vtheta$.
 Following precepts laid down by \cite{Schneider1985}, \cite{Blandford1986}, and others, the time for a lensed signal to travel from the source to the observer differs from the travel time in the absence of lensing by an amount that depends on a dimensionless scalar field called the Fermat potential, $\tau$:

-where $\mD=\dlC\dsC/\dlsC$ and $\dlC$, $\dsC$, and $\dlsC$ are the comoving distances from the observer to the lens, the observer to the source, and the lens to the source, respectively.
-The Fermat potential can be written in terms of a geometrical term that depends on image and source positions, and a relativistic term that describes the so-called \citet{Shapiro1964} delay and is called the deflection potential, $\psi$:
+where $\mD=\dlC\dsC/\dlsC$, $\dlC$ and $\dsC$ are the comoving distances from the observer to the lens and the source respectively, and $\dlsC=\dsC-\dlC$.
+The Fermat potential comprises a geometrical term that depends on image and source positions, and the deflection potential, $\psi$, that describes the so-called \citet{Shapiro1964} delay: